-In what follows, I isolate only the most bizarre examples that the authors mentioned in their article and show why their examples are not Nigerian coinages.
+In what follows, I isolate only the most bizarre examples that the authors mentioned in their article as examples of Nigerian coinages.
+I show why these examples are not Nigerian coinages.

 4. "Moneybag."
 This is a Standard English word.
 It means a person who possesses great material wealth.
-The only difference is that Nigerians tend to write it as two separate words (i.e. "money bag") while native varieties of English spell it as one word.
+The only thing Nigerian about the word is the way it's spelled in Nigerian newspapers; Nigerians tend to write it as two separate words (i.e. "money bag") while native varieties of English spell it as one word.

 7. "Overjoyed."
 I was puzzled beyond words when the authors identified this word as a Nigerian coinage.
 They even took the trouble to isolate its usage in a Nigerian newspaper.
 Let me quote what they wrote: "The compound word, ÔÇśover joyed' was found on page 38 of ÔÇśThe Nation' newspaper on the 19th of March, 2010.
 The word ÔÇśJoy' is supposed to be noun.
 The compound word was used as an adjective in the sentence ÔÇô ÔÇśthe man was overjoyedÔÇŽ' ÔÇśOver joyed' is a transfer of the sense in being very happy or joyous."

 I didn't make this up.
-That's what they wrote.
+That's what they wrote--and it's only a representative sample of the poor quality of their writing and analysis.
 I am going to ignore the error-ridden, tortured prose and preposterous claims and simply say that there is an entry for "overjoyed" in all modern dictionaries.
 It means extremely happy.

 11. "Cool down."
 Again, this is a Standard English idiom that is sometimes used figuratively to denote loss of intensity, as in "his enthusiasm cooled down considerably."
 It is beyond me why anyone would claim that this phrase is a Nigerian coinage.